VR Development: Intro to Creating Virtual Reality Content

 Cinema 4D.
 Another advanced tool, Cinema 4D, while not as widely used, has a ton of plug-ins and a milder learning curve when compared to Maya, for example.
 It’s popular among small teams and single artists, and unlike Autodesk products is available for Mac OS.

 While mobile development suggests that you use a different tech stack for every operating system (unless you’re using one of the cross-platform methods), most VR engines allow you to publish your app on all main platforms.
-While there are tons of engines on the market to explore, we’ll give you a quick overview of the main ones to give you a head start.
+While there are tons of engines on the market to explore, we’ll give you a quick overview of the main ones.

 Unity.
 Considered the mandatory tool for beginning VR engineers, Unity supports all main VR devices and file formats used by different 3D building applications including Cinema4D, 3D Max, Maya, and more.
 It uses C# – object-oriented scripting language – to write commands for game objects and the overall logic of your virtual world.
 One of Unity’s biggest pros is the huge community-based asset store for free and paid 3D objects, textures, and audio files.
 The product is also free until you start earning over $100k a year from your app.
-Finally, the community is unmatched with 45 percent of game devs preferring Unity over any other engine.
+Finally, the community is unmatched with over 50 percent of games across mobile, PC, and console being made with Unity.

 Unreal Engine.
-Second in line after Unity with around 17 percent of the market is Unreal Engine.
+Second in line after Unity is Unreal Engine.
 This tool uses C++ language which is considered more difficult than C# or Java and requires some C++ programming knowledge before getting started.
 There’s also an alternative scripting method called Blueprints Visual Scripting which allows designers and programmers to work in collaboration using the same range of tools.

-Unreal uses a different pricing model – the engine is free to use until you earn $3k a quarter and then you have to pay 5 percent of the revenue from your app.
+Unreal uses a different pricing model – the engine is free to use until you earn your first $1 million, then you have to pay 5 percent royalty.
 It’s a more complex and sophisticated tool compared to Unity, which is compromised by better performance and arguably the most realistic look among other engines.
 Just like Unity, it supports all main VR devices.